awsdocs/amazon-redshift-management-guide/doc_source/serverless-migration.md

 ## Creating a snapshot of your provisioned cluster<a name="serverless-migration-snapshots"></a>

  To transfer data from your provisioned cluster to Amazon Redshift Serverless, create a snapshot of your provisioned cluster, and then restore the snapshot in Amazon Redshift Serverless\.
+Amazon Redshift automatically converts interleaved keys to compound keys when you restore a provisioned cluster snapshot to a serverless namespace\.

+**Note**
+Before you migrate your data to a serverless workgroup, ensure that your provisioned cluster needs are compatible with the amount of RPU you choose in Amazon Redshift Serverless\.

 To create a snapshot of your provisioned cluster